Nosto/shopify-hydrogen/README.md

 ### Adding Nosto's fetcher function to the root loader

+- Import `getNostoData` from `@nosto/shopify-hydrogen` into your root.jsx file
+- Invoke the function, passing an object that contains both `context` and `cartId` as properties
-The first step is to import `getNostoData()` and add it to the returned defer object of the loader function as `nostoData`.
-This provides server based data within Nosto components.
-Make sure to pass the context and cartId.
+- Spread it to the returned defer object of the root loader by using the spread operator `...` and `await` keyword: `...(await getNostoData({ context, cartId }))`

+By following these steps, you enable Nosto components to seamlessly receive relevant server-based data through the root loader.

 ```js
 // app/root.jsx